ngugisimon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep -e "root" /etc/passwd -- Display lines containing the pattern “root” from the file /etc/passwd

 grep -c "bin" /etc/passwd -- Display the number of lines that contain the pattern “bin” in the file

+grep -A 3 "root" /etc/passwd --Display lines containing the pattern “root” and 3 lines after them in the file